Magic Word Media supports two charities with regular donations from our fee income.

-As an ethical business, we are only too aware that so many people need support because of circumstances out of their control.
+As an ethical business, we are only too aware that many people need support because of circumstances beyond their control.
 We are also mindful of how we must better protect our environment.

 In selecting our charities, we have picked ones that reflect our interests or experience in some way.

-We’re proud to present money each quarter to these charities, and we think our clients also get some satisfaction from knowing that by choosing to work with Magic Word Media, they are helping others.
+We’re proud to present money several times a year to these charities, and we think our clients also get some satisfaction from knowing that by choosing to work with Magic Word Media, they are helping others.

 Here are our three chosen charities, with some insight into where our money goes.